alexandre-daubois/frankenphp/docs/extensions-generator.md

 There are two important things to note here:

-* A directive comment `//export_php` defines the function signature in PHP.
-This is how the generator knows how to generate the PHP function with the right parameters and return type.
-The Go function name doesn't need to match the name of the exported function;
+* A directive comment `//export_php:function` defines the function signature in PHP.
+This is how the generator knows how to generate the PHP function with the right parameters and return type;
 * The function must return an `unsafe.Pointer`.
 FrankenPHP provides an API to help you with type juggling between C and Go.